xalgord/Massive-Web-Application-Penetration-Testing-Bug-Bounty-Notes/README.md

 <br/>

 > **Note** - Some of the links may become unavailable (returning a 404 error) in the future.
-If you come across any broken links, please help us by reporting them in the issue section or submitting a Pull Request to suggest a replacement.
+If you come across any broken links, please help us by reporting them in the issue section or making a PR.

 <br/>
 Content List: